 Source: EEFM (2015); HJA (2015); AECOM Calculations.

-6.7.2 Applying these CAGRs to the floorspace stock estimates presented in Section 5 allows us to calculate the net additional floorspace demand for each scenario across the plan period.
+6.7.2 Applying these CAGRs to the floorspace stock estimates provided by the VOA in Section 4 allows us to calculate the net additional floorspace demand for each scenario across the plan period.